The results are in – and they paint a brutal picture for software producers who need to get on top of their AI pricing strategy.

 This layered approach maintains recurring revenue for standard access while mitigating costs for premium functionality.

-Benefits aren’t limited to cost recovery, though, as selling units of usage (i.e., credits, consumptive tokens, API calls, or whatever terminology you prefer) introduces a flexible revenue stream that scales with demand, making this a commercially viable AI pricing strategy that supports sustainable growth.
+Benefits aren’t limited to cost recovery, though, as selling units of usage – whether you call them credits, consumptive tokens, API calls, or similar – introduces a flexible revenue stream that scales with demand, making this a commercially viable AI pricing strategy that supports sustainable growth.

-However, the biggest growth lever lies in the depth of information captured by usage-based systems, allowing product leaders to conduct meaningful customer data analysis that identifies value drivers, highlights differentiators, and guides roadmap innovation.
+The biggest growth lever, however, comes from the rich stream of information captured by usage-based systems, allowing product leaders to conduct meaningful customer data analysis that identifies value drivers, highlights differentiators, and guides roadmap innovation.

 Monetizing AI with Data Insights

-While there’s urgency to adopt AI pricing strategies that align profitability with value – especially amid a wave of media speculation about the durability of AI investment levels – data-driven software producers are looking at the bigger picture: not simply balancing costs, but studying usage to understand the outcomes users truly benefit from.
+While there’s widespread urgency to adopt modern AI pricing strategies that align profitability with value – especially amid constant media speculation about the durability of AI investment levels – data-driven software producers are looking at the bigger picture: not simply balancing costs, but studying usage to better understand customer outcomes and benefits.

 This strategic approach turns raw data into actionable insights, enabling you to:

-- Pinpoint high-impact features: Identify which capabilities drive adoption and deliver the greatest customer value – and shape your sales strategy accordingly.
+- Pinpoint high-impact features: Identify which capabilities drive adoption and deliver measurable outcomes – then use those insights to sharpen positioning and lead sales conversations with what truly matters.

-- Refine pricing and packaging: Ensure offerings reflect how customers actually use your product, improving revenue capture and pricing confidence.
+- Refine pricing and packaging: Design packages that mirror how customers actually use your product, improving revenue capture as the relationship between pricing and value becomes clearer.

-- Prioritize innovation: Direct roadmap decisions toward areas with the greatest commercial and customer impact to ensure your product remains ‘sticky’.
+- Prioritize innovation: Direct roadmap and investment decisions toward areas with the greatest customer impact, ensuring new development reinforces differentiation and keeps your product “sticky.”

-- Unlock growth: Reveal upsell and cross-sell opportunities by analyzing signals that indicate readiness to buy, such as approaching usage thresholds, activating advanced functionality, or expanding user numbers across accounts.
+- Unlock growth: Reveal upsell and cross-sell opportunities by tracking signals that indicate readiness to buy – such as approaching or exceeding usage thresholds, increased logins across global teams, or activating advanced functionality.

 However, as consumption inherently means variable revenue, monetizing AI increasingly involves balancing flexibility with predictability by layering consumption-based components onto subscriptions.

-When customer outcomes are clearly understood and continuously optimized, usage-based revenue becomes easier to scale over time.
+When customer outcomes are clearly understood and continuously optimized, usage-based revenue becomes easier to scale over time, making in-depth monetization analytics a strategic necessity in the age of AI.

 Practical AI Pricing Strategy Advice